freenas/freenas-docs/userguide/system.rst

 Alert Settings
 --------------

-:menuselection:`System --> Alert Settings` displays the notification frequency for each type of :ref:`Alert`.
-An example is shown in :numref:`Figure %s <alert_settings_fig>`.
+:menuselection:`System --> Alert Settings`
+has options to configure each %brand% :ref:`Alert`.

 .. _alert_settings_fig:

 .. figure:: %imgpath%/system-alert-settings.png

-   Configure Alert Notification Frequency
+   Alert Settings

-To change the notification frequency of an alert, click its drop-down menu and select *IMMEDIATELY*, *HOURLY*, *DAILY*, or *NEVER*.
+Alerts are grouped by |web-ui| feature or service monitor.
+To adjust the an alert level or notification frequency, choose an option from the drop-down menus and click :guilabel:`SAVE`.

-.. note:: To configure where alerts are sent, use :ref:`Alert Services`.
+To configure where alert notifications are sent, use :ref:`Alert Services`.

 .. index:: Cloud Credentials